t-data-h/tdh-gcp/README.md

 ## Environment Variables

-Most of the various scripts support overriding  various defaults via commandline or environment variable.
+ Most of the various scripts support overriding defaults via the command-line or by environment variable.
 Some defaults, such as GCP region and zone are taken from the active GCloud API configuration.
 Note that options provided at script run-time take precedence over environment variables.

-Essentially the precedence order is:   `default < envvar < cmdline`.
+ The precedence order is:   `default < env-var < cmd-line`.

 | Environment Variable |  Description  |
 | -------------------- | ------------- |